How to Easily Remove Lichen on Outdoor Surfaces

 Two applications of Wet & Forget Outdoor are needed to treat and eliminate lichen adequately.
 Once applied, the Wet & Forget starts to work on the surface and then over time will remove the dead lichen with exposure to the wind and rain.

 If you’re starting to see lichen growing on your fencing or walkways, we recommend using the Wet & Forget Concentrate for a precise application.
-For smaller surfaces with lichen growth, such as steps or a mailbox, we recommend using Wet & Forget Ready-To-Use.
+For smaller surfaces with lichen growth, such as steps, a mailbox, or the trunk of a tree, we recommend using Wet & Forget Ready-To-Use.

 Click here to check out one of our customer’s testimonials about how he used Wet & Forget to remove lichen that was growing on his roof.